-My quest to lose 5 pounds by eating better and getting in my three workouts a week (at least), I'm giving myself 5 weeks.
+My quest to lose 5 pounds by eating better and getting in my three workouts a week (at least) is a goal that should not take me a year to accomplish so I'm giving myself 5 weeks.
 1 pound a week is an achievable and realistic goal as long as I stick to my plan.
 It may come off a little quicker but since I'm not good with change and I know it takes me time to adjust and switch gears when it comes to eating, I'm giving myself the benefit of time.
 And let's be honest, 5 weeks flies by!

 Time moves quickly so if you're serious about a goal but achieving it hasn't been easy, take the time to go through these questions and fully answer them to best of your abilities so you can finally scratch these goals off your to-do list!

 Looking for more strategies to help you set yourself up for weight loss success?
 Click here to learn my 5 strategies to achieve your fitness goals… without breaking a sweat!